-Sue: Is there a reason why this story is in black and white?
+Sue: Is there any particular reason why this is in black and white?

-Me: Yes, it’s specifically designed to annoy you.
+Me: Yes, it was specifically done to annoy you.

-Me: That would be ridiculous and almost certainly impossible.
-Anyway, this story looks much better in black and white.
-Well, that’s the common consensus, although how anyone would know that, not having seen it in colour for several decades, is open to debate.
+Me: That would be ridiculous, and almost certainly impossible.
+Anyway, this story looks better in black and white.

-Sue: Why is the Doctor’s license plate ‘WHO 1’?
-Surely it should be ‘WHO 3′?
+Sue: So why is the Doctor’s license plate ‘WHO 1’?
+Surely it should be ‘WHO 3’.

 Me: Or ‘WHO TORY’.
-Your observations on the Third Doctor’s politics have created a bit of a stir.
+Your observations on the Third Doctor’s politics have caused quite a stir.
 You’re the new Paul Cornell.

 The Doctor and Jo arrive at Stangmoor Prison.